Table of Contents

 Media: ABC Television, Ad Council, Comcast, DISH Network, Fairfax Media, MTV, National Geographic Channel, Netflix, News Corp., Newsmax, The New York Times, Simon & Schuster, Time-Warner, TV Guide, The Wall Street Journal.

-Technology: Adobe, America Online, Blackberry, Cisco, Google, Hewlett Packard, Kaspersky, Kyocera, Microsoft, Motorola, MySpace, Panasonic, Philips, Samsung, SAP, Siemens, Sony, Toshiba, Western Digital, Yahoo!
+Technology: Adobe, America Online, Blackberry, Cisco, Dropbox, Google, Hewlett Packard, Kaspersky, Kyocera, Microsoft, Motorola, MySpace, Panasonic, Philips, Samsung, SAP, Siemens, Sony, Toshiba, Western Digital, Yahoo!

 Travel: American Automobile Association, Avis Rent a Car, Budget Rent a Car, Celebrity Cruises, Club Med, Expedia, Hertz, Kayak, Megabus, Royal Caribbean, Six Flag, Windstar Cruisess.